GeminiDRSoftware/IRAF_VM_tutorial/source/usage.rst

   .. warning::

+     Don't work in ``vm_transfer``; use it for transferring input/output files.

-     When working in the ``/data`` directory shared with the host machine, a problem has been observed where certain IRAF tasks (including ``gdisplay``) appear to run normally but only process one image extension per file, or one of several files, producing incomplete output.
-You should therefore **work in** a directory under ``/home/irafuser`` (so that temporary files get written there), but you can still keep input & output files on ``/data`` and point the ``rawpath`` parameter of the appropriate IRAF tasks there, in order to find them.
+     When working in the directory shared with the host machine (eg. ``vm_transfer``), a problem has been observed where certain IRAF tasks (including ``gdisplay``) appear to run normally but only process one image extension per file, or one of several files, producing incomplete output.
+You should therefore **work in** another directory under ``/home/irafuser`` (so that temporary files get written there), but you can still keep input & output files in ``vm_transfer`` and point the ``rawpath`` parameter of the appropriate IRAF tasks there, in order to find them.

 * You can also use DRAGONS (and other conda packages), but it is recommended that you instead do that directly on the host machine where possible, as you